Being over 50 years old with a heart murmur is simply not a good enough reason to avoid buying life insurance.

 - Bicuspid Aortic Valve Complications

 Each of these heart conditions is rated differently by different insurance companies.
-We’ll be sure to guide you to the life insurer that will look most favorably upon your particular heart condition.
+I’ll be sure to guide you to the life insurer that will look most favorably upon your particular heart condition.

 Possible Medical Exam

 The second part of getting approved for life insurance is a possible medical exam.
-Of course, a medical exam is a requirement for certain traditional term or whole life insurance plans.
+A medical exam is a requirement for certain traditional term or whole life insurance plans.

 There are no exam life insurance options available as well.
 If you do qualify for one of those plans we will be sure to let you know what options are available to you.